HDFGroup/h5serv/docs/AclOps/PUT_ACL.rst

 **********************************************
-GET ACL
+PUT ACL
 **********************************************

 Description
 ===========
-Returns access information for the given user for the object with the UUID provided in the URI.
+Update the access information for the given user for the object with the UUID provided in the URI.

 Requests
 ========